snimmagadda1/s11a.com/content/01-30-2022/index.md

 At this point we can use this `ItemReader` in a `Step` and start ingesting XML rows of post data backed by entities.

-Before doing that, let's clean up our reader definition and parameterize some configuration info.
+Before doing that, let's clean up our reader definition and parameterize some configuration info to make the job a bit more robust.
 We can extract the file name and path to Spring properties, and reference in our configuration class `ReadersConfig`.
 In `application.yaml` add properties pointing to the input data:

 ```yaml
 import: